South of the M4 Strategic Development Location (SDL)

 - Langley Mead SANG (known as the Loddon SANG) – this site is located south of Shinfield Village, just off Hyde End Road.
 It consists of open recreational natural space with footpaths along the river, benches, common grazing land, and a car park.
 The Langley Mead SANG opened in May 2015.
 Visit the Langley Mead website for more details.

 - Thames Valley Science and Innovation Park website - this site is located northeast of Shinfield Village.
-The site is designated in the Borough’s development plan for 55,000 square metres of employment floor space.
+The site is designated in the Borough’s development plan for employment space.
 Outline permission for phase 1 (18,850 sqm of floorspace) was granted in May 2010.
 Detailed permission for phase 1A was granted in August 2015.
 Construction began in July 2016.
-A reserved matters application for Phase 1B for a new cancer treatment centre is currently under consideration.
+A reserved matters application for Phase 1B for a new cancer treatment centre and carpark was approved in December 2016.
+An outline application is now under consideration for Phase 2 for 57,110 square metres of research and development floorspace.

 - The new bridge over the M4, part of the new Eastern Relief Road, is now open.
-The whole of the Eastern Relief Road is expected to be finished in late 2016 - early 2017.
+Completion of the Eastern Relief Road has been delayed and is expected to be finished in 2017.

 For Spencers Wood, there are currently 6 development sites:

 - North of Church Lane - this is located between the M4 and Church Lane to the east of Three Mile Cross.
 It consists of 175 houses, allotments, playing fields and a children's park.
-The reserve matters application is currently under consideration.
+The reserve matters application is going to planning committee in March 2017.

 - North of Croft Road - this is located west of Hyde End Lane, north and south of Ryeish Lane, east of Clares Green Road.
 It consists of 363 houses, a spine road, play areas and open spaces, sustainable drainage, and landscaping.
 The construction of the road will allow the primary school to be built earlier than was originally scheduled.
 The reserve matters application is currently under consideration.